Adelaide BioMed City

 - The University of Adelaide Health and Medical Sciences Building

-- University of South Australia Cancer Research Institute.
+- University of South Australia Centre for Cancer Biology.

 The Australian Bragg Centre for Proton Therapy and Research will soon join the Adelaide BioMed City.
 This new building, expected to be completed in 2023, will house Australia’s first proton therapy unit, and the first of its kind in the southern hemisphere.
 The centre will also be an integral part in a global network undertaking proton therapy research.